Pitson3/TechTrends/README.md

-# CI/CD pipeline for the TechTrends Web Application
+# TechTrends Web Application

-This covers the CI/CD pipeline for the TechTrends Flask application that lists the latest articles within the cloud-native ecosystem.
+This is a Flask application that lists the latest articles within the cloud-native ecosystem.

-The application covers or incorporates the following technologies:
-- Docker
-- Kubernetes
-- Helm
-- ArgoCD

-#Folder Structure
-./
-  /.Vagrant
-  /argocd
-  /kubernetes
-  /screenshots
-  /TechTrends
-  docker_commands
-  Vagrantfile
+## Run

+To run this application there are 2 steps required:

+1. Initialize the database by using the `python init_db.py` command.
+This will create or overwrite the `database.db` file that is used by the web application.
+2. Run the TechTrends application by using the `python app.py` command.
+The application is running on port `3111` and you can access it by querying the `http://127.0.0.1:3111/` endpoint.